 Our Food Pantry

 The Helping Hands Pantry food pantry is where we serve the public with free food five days a week (closed Major Holidays) – over 1000 people a day!
 We have several partners who provide food and money and a will to help those in need.

 Inland Orange Conservancy writes, “Toward the end of the 2005 Valencia orange season, the Inland Orange Conservancy noticed that low-income people were going hungry in the same neighborhoods where groves heavily laden with oranges were left unpicked.
 The fruit was simply left to rot because growers would have to pay more to harvest it than they would make by selling it….To waste such an abundance of tasty citrus seemed like a shame….The IOC sprang into action, asking for volunteers to pick, pack, and deliver the fruit to those in need.”

-Helping Hands Pantry does not have a soup kitchen, but we do have a mobile food bank that goes to feed homeless and starving men, women, seniors, and displaced or needy families called Living on the Streets that makes several stops in the area.
+Helping Hands Pantry does not have a soup kitchen, but we do have a mobile food bank that goes to feed homeless and starving men, women, seniors, and displaced or needy families called Living on the Streets, which makes several stops in the area.

 For our pantry’s hours of distribution at our Norton Distribution Center on Third Street in San Bernardino, please visit our Pantry page.

 Other Opportunities to Contribute

 If you are a gardener, and your garden has produced more than you can use, we will gladly accept donations of your overflow at our warehouse.
 We also appreciate the volunteer efforts of community gardeners at our Chestnut Garden in Redlands.